Intimacy & Cohabitation

-As a courting or engaged couple, you have probably discussed where to draw the line about sexual intimacy before marriage.
-The Catholic Church teaches that every act of sexual intercourse is intended by God to express love, commitment and openness to life in the total gift of the spouses to each other.
+As a dating or engaged couple, you have probably discussed where to draw the line about sexual intimacy before marriage.
+The Catholic Church teaches that every act of sexual intercourse is intended by God to express love, commitment, and openness to life in the total gift of the spouses to each other.
 This total commitment is possible only in marriage.

 As you move towards marriage, it’s important to make sure that sexual intimacy builds on other kinds of intimacy and does not short circuit your knowing each other on many levels.

 What are those other levels?
 John Van Epp, Ph.D. explains in his book, How To Avoid Marrying a Jerk, that a healthy sexual relationship comes in stages of bonding: